Boeing Workers Reject Sellout Deal: A Stand for the Entire Working Class

 This resounding 'No' sends a message: workers have the social right to livable wages, job security, and a pension that guarantees dignity in retirement.
 Boeing workers are standing up for these rights and, in doing so, they are standing up for all workers.

-This strike is now entering its sixth week, and throughout this time, workers have faced immense pressure from Boeing management, the IAM leadership, and the political establishment.
+This strike is now ending its sixth week, and throughout this time, workers have faced immense pressure from Boeing management, the IAM leadership, and the political establishment.
 Boeing has responded with threats, including its announcement of 17,000 layoffs in retaliation for the strike, aiming to bludgeon workers into submission.
 The IAM bureaucracy, for its part, has done everything it can to wear workers down, keeping them on starvation-level strike pay and trying twice now to push through sellout deals that meet none of the workers' demands.

 But Boeing workers have refused to back down.
 They are fighting for a 40 percent wage increase to make up for years of stagnation, the restoration of pensions that were stolen from them, and protections against unsafe working conditions that Boeing has repeatedly compromised in the pursuit of profit.
 They are fighting for more than just their own interests—they are fighting for the basic social rights of the working class as a whole.